brignano/ccsu-senior-project-spring-2021/docs/README.md

 These points will be the crux of this project for you.

+> For some guidance on how to approach these challenges please refer to the [Guidebook.md](Guidebook.md)

 ## Constraints & Assumptions
 * Students will only be able to leverage open source/free tools and software.
 * [AWS Free Tier](https://aws.amazon.com/free) can be leveraged by students for free cloud infrastructure.